jeffpamer/mixinsPost/post.md

 Let's take a look at what's happening here.
 We have a function that takes a view as its first parameter and any number of things after it.
-The first line of the function grabs the [tail](http://underscorejs.org/#rest) of the arguments array, which we then iterate over.
+The first line of the function grabs the [tail](http://underscorejs.org/#rest) of the arguments pseudo-array, which we then iterate over.
 For each of these mixins we execute it (if it is a function) or simply save its value.
-Finally, we extend our view with the restult of the mixin.
+Finally, we extend our view with the result of the mixin.
 So, how would we use this method?

 ```javascript